Ellestial/100-days-of-code/log.md

 **Thoughts**: Today went better than yesterday.
 I learned forEach() is best used for when passing data through and not manipulating it at all. map() is best used for manipulating data and chaining functions.
 Map also returns in a new array, while forEach() manipulates the original array.
 Will get through the rest of the array methods tomorrow and then can review them overall more.
 This is slow-moving, but I'm definitely learning a lot about what is possible with arrays.

 **Links to work:** None.

+## Day 33: February 9, 2018

+**Today's Progress**: Finished going through array methods on MDN.
+Also reviewed the distinction between map() and forEach() with my friend.

+**Thoughts**: Today went much much better.
+In the end, the biggest (or only?) distinction between forEach() and map() is that map() returns a new array and uses the return keyword.
+It feels good getting through all the array methods, too.
+Going to review them tomorrow, and then jump into string methods.

+**Links to work:** None.